Karim H. Karim

 “A remarkable collection of essays exploring constructions of the ‘other’ through manipulation of historical and cultural discourses and calling for new paradigms to resolve conflict through positive engagement with difference” – Ali Asani, Professor of Indo-Muslim and Islamic Religion, Harvard University

 “This book [Engaging the Other] is a timely reminder to anyone who thinks that Islam and the ‘West’ are distinct and incommensurable entities – David Taylor, Director, Institute for the Study of Muslim Civilisations, Aga Khan University

 “This is an ambitious attempt to draw together analysis on the ‘intersections’ of Muslim and Western pasts and presents with a view to providing the foundations for a productive imaging of a public policy drawn from convergences… unquestionably mandatory reading at a timely juncture” – Derryl MacLean, Director, Centre for the Comparative Study of Muslim Societies and Cultures, Simon Fraser University

-A selection of Karim’s publications available online (additional materials at Academia.edu)
+A selection of Karim’s publications available online (additional materials at Academia.edu and ResearchGate):

 Selected reviews of Karim’s publications

 Re-Imagining the Other: Culture, Media, and Western-Muslim Intersections (Palgrave Macmillan, 2014)

 - Review by Omar Safyo in Journal of Global Analysis http://journalofglobalanalysis.com/wp-content/uploads/2017/12/JGA_Vol_7_No_2_BR_6.pdf